Vega Build Flavors

 npm run app:build:beta

-# Prepare production release
+# Production release

 python3 extract_build_flavors.py --environment prod